Intersex rights in Chile

+Since November 7, 2023, Chile bans unnecessary and non-consensual surgeries, procedures or medical treatments on intersex newborns, boys, girls and adolescents.
 Since March 15, 2022, Chile bans discrimination based on "sex characteristics" under Law 21,430 on Guarantees and Integral Protection of the Rights of Children and Adolescents.
-Between December 2015 and August 2016, the Chilean Ministry of Health issued a regulatory suspension of non-necessary cosmetic medical interventions on intersex children.
-The guidelines were replaced by guidance permitting intersex medical interventions.
+The country has the most advanced legal protection framework in Latin America.

 History

 In 2015, Chile briefly became the second country to protect intersex infants and children from unnecessary medical interventions, following Malta, however, the regulations were superseded the following year.
 Chile also has an early example of court ordered compensation awarded in the Benjamín-Maricarmen case in 2012.

 In April 2018, Latin American and Caribbean intersex activists published the San José de Costa Rica statement, defining local demands.

 Since 2022, Chile is the first country in Latin America that provide legal protection from discrimination based on sex characteristics.

+In November 2023, Chile once again issued regulations that protects intersex infants, children and adolescents from non-consensual medical interventions.

 Physical integrity and bodily autonomy

+The Circular No. 15 issued in November 2023 by the Ministry of Health, based on the Convention on the Rights of the Child and Law 21,430 on Guarantees and Comprehensive Protection of the Rights of Children and Adolescents, instructs health teams to adopt measures that ensure the best interests of children and adolescents with Variations of Sex Characteristics.
+It explicitly prohibits surgeries, procedures or medical treatments on intersex newborns, children and adolescents, the sole purpose of which is modification to respond to social expectations and/or aesthetics without the consent of the child or adolescent.
+It establishes that procedures, surgeries and treatments should only be carried out exclusively for the purpose of resolving a functional incompatibility and/or removing a condition that substantially puts the health or life of the person at risk, ensuring the guarantee of the autonomy of their body and ensuring the ability of the child or adolescent to decide later, according to their identity and their desire of the reproductive process.
+Circulars 18/2015 and 07/2016 are annulled.

 In 2015, the UN Committee on the Rights of the Child recommended that Chile recognize the rights of Chilean intersex children, and expressed concern "about cases of medically unnecessary and irreversible surgery and other treatment on intersex children":

 In January 2016, the Ministry of Health of Chile ordered the suspension of unnecessary normalization treatments for intersex children, including irreversible surgery, until they reach an age when they can make decisions on their own.